Gaurav2048/React-Capsules/README.md

  **Style every component as your requirement by passing a style prop to each of them.**

- **To have drag and drop feature pass the data to ReactBulletDnd component and a position prop to ReactBulletDnd.Item.
+ **To have drag and drop feature pass the data to ReactBulletDnd component in a data prop and a position prop to ReactBulletDnd.Item.
 This should be the index of the array.**

  **pass a function to addItem prop to handle enter key pressed event in ReactBulletDnd.TextInput component.**